Document-level Event Extraction with Efficient End-to-end Learning of Cross-event Dependencies: Analysis

 \begin{quotation}

 Lebanese Prime Minister Rafiq Hariri submitted his \textit{resignation} Tuesday and it was accepted by President Emile Lahoud.

-\end{quotation} In the sentence above, our model predicts the token \textit{resignation} as a trigger of type \textsc{End-Position}, which is correct but the gold annotation fails to capture.
-In other cases, the annotation are inconsistent with each other, such as: \begin{quotation}
+\end{quotation} In the sentence above, the trigger label for token \textit{resignation} should be \textsc{End-Position}, according to the annotation guideline.
+Yet, it is not annotated as a trigger in gold annotation.
+In other cases, two sentences with similar structures contain inconsistent gold annotation, such as: \begin{quotation}

 Separately, \textit{former} WorldCom CEO Bernard Ebbers failed on April 29 to make a first repayment of 25 million dollars ... \end{quotation}

 \begin{quotation}